dvdoug/behat-code-coverage/docs/configuration.rst

 Driver
 ------
-In order to generate code coverage data, you must have a code coverage driver installed - using either Xdebug or the PCOV extensions is recommended, although you can also make use of PHP's built in PHPDBG.
+In order to generate code coverage data, you must have a code coverage driver installed - you may use either Xdebug or the PCOV extension.
 Drivers are detected at runtime, they do not need to be configured.

 Filter
 ------